The Teachers’ Union of Ireland

 Some teachers will experience professional difficulties at some point in their career.
 In the first instance, it is important to approach your Principal informally and attempt to resolve the difficulty.
 In the event that this course of action does not resolve the issue, there are nationally agreed Grievance Procedures that your branch can assist you with.

-If in doubt about the course of action to take, contact your TUI branch or your Area Representative for advice.
+If in doubt about the course of action to take, contact your branch or your Area Representative for advice.

-The Teachers’ Union of Ireland is more than just a trade union.
+The Teachers' Union of Ireland is more than just a trade union.
 We are an organisation of highly qualified educators with vast experience in the teaching profession.
-Each of the Head Office Officials has significant experience in education.
+Each of the Head Office Industrial Relations Officials has significant experience in education.

 As well as dealing with industrial relations matters, the Union also represents members’ views on individual subjects, on general curricular issues and on specific issues such as Junior Cycle reform.